Chriz76/endoflife-dependencytrack/README.md

 The integration is provided as:

-- **Binaries for [Linux](https://github.com/Chriz76/endoflife-dependencytrack/releases/download/latest/eol-dt-linux-x64.tar.gz) and [Windows](https://github.com/Chriz76/endoflife-dependencytrack/releases/download/latest/eol-dt-win-x64.zip)**: Best if you already have a running Dependency-Track installation
+- **Binaries for [Linux](https://github.com/Chriz76/endoflife-dependencytrack/releases/download/v0.1.0-alpha/eol-dt-linux-x64.tar.gz) and [Windows](https://github.com/Chriz76/endoflife-dependencytrack/releases/download/v0.1.0-alpha/eol-dt-win-x64.zip)**: Best if you already have a running Dependency-Track installation
-- **Docker image**: Install Dependency-Track and the endoflife.date integration in docker.
+- **Docker image**: Install Dependency-Track and the endoflife.date integration in docker

 ---